dd32/td-gh-ex/readme.txt

 @version 2.0
 1.As per review fixed all issues from @version 1.9

+@version 2.1
+1.As per review fixed all issues from @version 2.0

 *****************Licence Copyrights Attribution*******************
 Becorp WordPress Theme, Copyright 2015 asiathemes Becorp is distributed under the terms of the GNU GPL